 While the students may have loved the class, it didn’t mean they were learning anything.
 Dr. Brown wanted to start a program to see what would happen if they continued using the method.
 He decided the best place to do this would be the AUA school in Bangkok.
 He talked with his former employer to see if they would entertain the idea.
 They agreed and Dr. Brown moved back to Thailand.

 In the last term before Dr. Brown moved, he taught a Thai class at the university using the Natural Approach concepts he’d implemented the previous semester.
 With the help of his colleague Adrian Palmer, they developed The Listening Approach, which later became Automatic Language Growth.
 The main deviation from Krashen and Terrell’s method was the silent period:

 Krashen had said that the students shouldn’t try to say anything during the first ten hours.
 He called it the “silent period.”
 [Dr. Palmer] and I both agreed that the silent period should be lengthened considerably—perhaps by many times.
 If indeed “you learn to speak by listening,” why should they speak at all?
 Any time spent with the students speaking would be wasted.

 I still remember reading Dr. Brown’s book for the first time after failing my Thai class at university.
 It must have been a similar experience Paul had on the way to Damascus.
 The idea that the more you tried the worse you’d be, resonated with me in a way I can’t explain.
 I threw away my dictionary and stopped speaking Thai.
 I called the AUA School in Bangkok to see if they had a program in Chiang Mai, but they didn’t.
 David Long, the coordinator of the Thai program, told me about a method for maintaining the silent period and getting the necessary input—a system they call Crosstalk.
-I tried using the system he described and also tried getting input from TV and movies but it wasn’t working like Dr. Brown had described in his book.
+I tried using the system he described and also tried getting input from TV and movies but it wasn’t working as Dr. Brown had described in his book.
 Things were slow and I felt I had two options.
 Give up again or move to Bangkok.